Skip to content

 Mechanical engineering – an industrial driver

-The mechanical and plant engineering sector makes a major contribution to maintaining and expanding the competitiveness and efficiency of its customers and of North Rhine-Westphalia as an industrial location overall.
-It provides impetus and at the same time is an enabler for many other branches of industry.
-It plays a key role in driving forward the digitalization of user industries.
-In this way, the companies in the sector are a decisive pioneer for constant progress – especially when it comes to social issues.
-The focus is particularly on the conservation and efficient use of resources and energy, climate protection, nutrition and environmentally compatible mobility.
+The mechanical and plant engineering sector makes a major contribution to maintaining and expanding the competitiveness and efficiency of its customers and of North Rhine-Westphalia as an industrial location as a whole.
+It is a driving force and at the same time an enabler for many other branches of industry.
+It is a key driver of the digitalisation of user industries.
+The companies in the sector are thus a decisive pioneer for constant progress – especially when it comes to social issues.
+The focus is particularly on the conservation and efficient use of resources and energy, climate protection, nutrition and environmentally friendly mobility.

-With around 200,000 employees in around 1,600 companies, mechanical engineering in North Rhine-Westphalia is the largest industrial employer in the state and generated sales of 42.9 billion euros in 2021.
-The typical SME structure of the sector stands for a culture of independence and is emblematic of independent, free and creative entrepreneurship in Germany.
-Around 70 percent of North Rhine-Westphalian companies employ fewer than 100 people, and 90 percent fewer than 250.
-North Rhine-Westphalia is home to major world-class industrial companies as well as dozens of smaller “hidden champions” that are leaders in their fields of business.
+With more than 190,000 employees (companies with more than 50 employees) in around 1,600 companies, mechanical engineering in North Rhine-Westphalia is the largest industrial employer in the state and generated a turnover of 47.8 billion euros in 2024.
+The industry’s typical SME structure stands for a culture of independence and is a symbol of independent, free and creative entrepreneurship in Germany.
+Around 70 per cent of companies in North Rhine-Westphalia employ fewer than 100 people, 90 per cent fewer than 250.
+North Rhine-Westphalia is home to large, world-class industrial companies as well as dozens of smaller ‘hidden champions’ that are leaders in their fields of business.

 NRW mechanical engineering sets standards worldwide

-Every fifth German machine is produced in North Rhine-Westphalia, with drive technology and fittings among the specialist sectors with the largest production values.
-North Rhine-Westphalia’s share of German production of metallurgical and rolling mill equipment, foundry machinery, woodworking machinery and fittings is particularly strong.
+Every fifth German machine is produced in North Rhine-Westphalia, with drive technology and fittings being among the sectors with the highest production values.
+North Rhine-Westphalia’s share in the German production of metallurgical and rolling mill equipment, foundry machinery, woodworking machinery and fittings is particularly high.

-The global leadership position, for example in drive technology, coupled with the many years of experience and inventive spirit, make North Rhine-Westphalia attractive for new settlements and investments in mechanical engineering.
-It is not only German companies that choose North Rhine-Westphalia as the No. 1 location for their global operations as an innovative federal state.
-Numerous international companies, especially from Japan and China, are also investing in North Rhine-Westphalia to take advantage of its strengths and qualities.
+Its global leadership position, for example in drive technology, coupled with its many years of experience and inventive spirit, make North Rhine-Westphalia an attractive location for new companies and investments in mechanical engineering.
+It is not only German companies that choose North Rhine-Westphalia as their No. 1 location for global operations.
+Numerous international companies, particularly from Japan and China, are also investing in North Rhine-Westphalia in order to utilise the strengths and qualities of the location.